-As the wheel states, proper planning and correct information regarding emergencies can help mitigate some of the anxiety surrounding unexpected tragedies.
+Proper planning and correct information can help mitigate some of the anxiety surrounding unexpected tragedies.
 While it’s not always possible to be ready for every possible scenario, arming yourself with the right knowledge is a step in the right direction.

-The back of the Information Wheel includes information on emergency kits, and how you should always have one readily available.
-It showcases three handy places to keep a well-stocked kit — your home, your car and your office.
+The back of the wheel includes information on emergency kits, and how you should always have one readily available.
+It showcases three handy places to keep a well stocked kit.
+At your home, your car and your office.

 Fully customize each wheel with your organization’s name, logo and/or custom message to make your organization stand out.

-Our Information Wheels are made from thick, glossy card stock printed in full color.
-This makes them durable and attractive at the same time.
-Each Information Wheel is 7.5″ in diameter and is attached with a brass eyelet.
+Our Information Wheels are made with thick, glossy card stock.
+Printed in full color making them durable and attractive at the same time.
+Made to last and easy to share.
+Each Information Wheel is 7.5″ in diameter and attached with a brass eyelet.
 Please note: the brass eyelets are a potential choking hazard.
-Care should be given to keep this product out of the hands of very young children.
+As a result, care should be given to keep this product out of the hands of very young children.

 If you like this emergency education information wheel, then check out more topics here.